Spurious Trip Rate (STR)

 Definition:

-STR is a rate, thus the units are spurious trip / time.
+STR is a rate, thus the units are spurious trips / time.
 SIL Safe keeps everything per hour by convention.
 Thus an STR could be 1.4E-6/hr.
-HOWEVER, this is hard for the brain to process, so the inverse of that and converting from hour to year is always communicated as well, which is MTTFsp.
-Here this would be 82 years.
+HOWEVER, this is hard for the brain to process, so the inverse of that is more common.
+That would be MTTFsp which is also converted to years.
+Here, this would be 82 years.

 Balancing PDFavg and STR is one of the core roles of the Functional Safety Engineer.